Stocks, Bonds etc. -> Investing Tax Issues -> Flow-through shares

 Flow-through shares are considered to be a speculative investment.
 Before purchasing, make sure you are aware of how long you will have to hold them before you can sell (usually 2 years), amounts of sales commission, etc. The flow-through shares can be purchased directly from a resource company, or from a limited partnership (LP).
 The LP then invests in resource companies, which provides the investor some diversification.

 When investors purchase shares or units of flow-through shares or flow-through LPs, they are generally able to deduct the entire cost of these shares against their taxable income over a period of 2 or more years.
 Eligible Canadian Exploration Expenses (CEE) and Canadian Development Expenses (CDE) are flowed through, or renounced, by the corporation to investors each year, and the investors can deduct these expenses from income.
 The shares in the flow-through entity are usually converted on a tax-deferred basis to mutual funds after two years.
-When these mutual funds are sold, the entire amount is taxed as a capital gain, because of the zero ACB.
+When these mutual funds are sold, generally the entire amount is taxed as a capital gain, because of the zero ACB, as indicated by CRA's Reporting Your Investments for flow-through shares.

 Investors in flow-through shares may also benefit from investment tax credits provided by the federal government and some provincial governments.